khalidmesbah/snippets/README.md

 # JS-Snippets
-some useful snippets in js
+some useful js snippets and notes